-This outperformance is on the one hand attributed to being able to attract higher quality borrowers, who are often attracted to private credit lenders for the potential benefits they offer vs. public markets and banks, such as the ability to move swiftly and fast, without requiring time-consuming roadshows or lengthy syndicate negotiations.
-On the other hand, a private lender is also able to support businesses at the board level, as many firms have adjacent private equity teams.
+This outperformance is on the one hand attributed to being able to attract higher quality borrowers, who are often attracted to private credit lenders for the potential benefits they offer vs public markets and banks, such as the ability to move swiftly and fast, without requiring time-consuming roadshows or lengthy syndicate negotiations.
+On the other hand, a private lender is also able to support businesses at the board level, as many firms have adjacent private equity teams, experienced in value creation and supporting management teams.